Search results for:

 You have now found your way to the CPW7 Notification Page.
 This is what the page may look like at any given time.

 The alerts listed on this page will be in one of a few different colored boxes.

 From within any of the alerts text boxes, they usually provide a link to the location within CWP7 that can resolve the reason for the notification.
 You can see an example of this here:

 To remove any notification from the notification page, click the small X in the top right of the notification.
 This will not solve the problem related to the notification.
-If the notification is severe, important or otherwise persistent, it will return at a later date.
+If the notification is severe, important, or otherwise persistent, it will return later.
 To permanently remove the notification, take the recommended action and follow the instructions to do so at the link in the notification.

-Clicking that link will take you to the section of your CentOS Web Panel that will allow you to create or allow notifications to be sent to an email address you provide.
+Clicking that link will take you to your CentOS Web Panel section that will allow you to create or allow notifications to be sent to an email address you provide.

-Take note of the variables listed below the “Notification template” text box.
-You are able to use these in order to pass information about the notification through in the email.
+Take note of the variables listed below the "Notification template" text box.
+You can use these to pass information about the notification through in the email.
 A sample template for basic usage can be seen below.